llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 Domain Specific Language (DSL).
 You did not come to LLVM to learn a DSL, you probably came here to write a compiler.

-I cannnot say when this problem might be solved, but the situation is not as bleak as it appears.
+I cannot say when this problem might be solved, but the situation is not as bleak as it appears.
 There have been big improvements in TableGen tools recently, which means you can put more of your energy into the goals that brought you to LLVM in the first place.